czcorpus/ictools/README.md

 This is a faster, less memory-consuming, integrated replacement for legacy *calign.py*, *compressrng.py*, *fixgaps.py*, *transalign.py* scripts used to prepare corpora alignment numeric data from lists of structural attribute values mapping between languages.
-It also fixes some problems with missing definitions of unaligned ranges you can encounter when using the scripts above.
+It also fixes some problems with missing ranges for unaligned structures you can encounter when using the scripts above.

+Note: you still need *mkalign* tool distributed along with *Manatee-open* to enable corpora alignments in *KonText* (or NoSkE).

 ## Contents